History of the Jews in Uruguay: 20th century

+Once settled in Uruguay, Jews were grouped based on their origin, however in 1940, with the union of the Israelite Community, the Sephardic Israelite Community, the Nueva Congregación Israelita, and the Hungarian Israelite Community, the Central Israelite Committee of Uruguay (CCIU) was formed, as a central and representative organization of the entire community.
+Further, in 1945 was established the Casa de Cultura Mordejai Anilevich.

+With the rise of Nazism in Europe and the subsequent outbreak of World War II, the arrival of Jews from Central and Eastern Europe to Uruguay increased.
+The German Jews were mostly middle class, including bank employees, skilled workers, cattle breeders, researchers, lawyers and physicians.
+Since by the end of the war in 1945, Uruguayan law did not allow the entry into the country of people who could not prove that they had the economic resources to live on their own, in January 1945 the government stipulated that people who had relatives already residing in Uruguay would be exempt from this obligation.
+Thus, from January to September 1946, approximately 1,578 Jewish survivors of the Holocaust settled in the country, most of whom were from Poland, Germany and Hungary.

-During the establishment of Israel in 1948 and the subsequent 1948 Arab-Israeli War, which involved the mass exodus of Jews from Arab and Muslim countries, primarily to Israel, more than 18,000 Jews immigrated to Uruguay, primarily from the Arab world.
-In the 1950s, a number of Russian Jews and Hungarian Jews moved to Uruguay.
+During the establishment of Israel in 1948 and the subsequent 1948 Arab-Israeli War, which involved the mass exodus of Jews from Arab and Muslim countries, primarily to Israel, more than 18,000 Jews immigrated to Uruguay, including a number of Russian Jews and Hungarian Jews.

 Uruguay, which had supported the creation of a Jewish homeland during the 1920 San Remo conference, was one of the first nations to recognize Israel, and the first Latin American country to do so.
 It was the first Latin American country and fourth country overall in which Israel established a diplomatic mission.
 It was also one of the few nations to support Jerusalem as the capital of Israel and oppose internationalization of the city.
-Its diplomatic mission in Jerusalem was upgraded to the status of an embassy in 1958, but subsequently downgraded to the status of consulate due to Arab pressure.
+Its diplomatic mission in Jerusalem was upgraded to the status of an embassy in 1958, but subsequently moved to Tel Aviv after the enactment of the Jerusalem Law.

+In 1952 the American Jewish Year Book estimated that Uruguay had about 40,000 Jews.
+However, in 1960 it was estimated at 50,000, the time in history when there were more Jews in the country.

-The Jewish community experienced a serious decline in the 1970s as a result of emigration.
-By the mid-1990s, there were no Jews in the upper echelons or military, and little Jewish representation in the legislature.
-The Latin American economic crisis of the 1990s and early 2000s affected the 40,000 Jews still in Uruguay.
-Between 1998 and 2003, many Uruguayan Jews emigrated to Israel.
+The community experienced a serious decline in the 1970s and 1980s as a result of emigration.
+By the mid-1990s, there was little Jewish representation in the higher echelons of the military and in Parliament.
+In 1994, a Holocaust memorial was opened on the Rambla in the Punta Carretas neighborhood.